 Microsoft axing 10,000 roles in latest US tech jobs cull

-The job losses make up almost 5% of its workforce and will be made by the end of September, with some going immediatelty.
+The job losses make up almost 5% of its workforce and will be made by the end of September, with some employees going immediately.

 The group said the cuts – almost 5% of its workforce – were being made in response to “macroeconomic conditions and changing customer priorities”.